junxit/us-congress-bills-116/metadata.md

 - Sen. Bennet, Michael F. [D-CO] (B001267)
 - Sen. Roberts, Pat [R-KS] (R000307)

+## Committees (1)

+- House — Oversight and Accountability Committee

 ## Actions

 - 2019-09-16 — Introduced in Senate
 - 2019-09-16 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S5495; text: CR S5495)
 - 2019-09-16 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S5495; text: CR S5495)
+- 2019-09-17 — Message on Senate action sent to the House.
+- 2019-09-17 — Received in the House.
+- 2019-09-17 — Referred to the House Committee on Oversight and Reform.